rikiod/SpaceCommsApp/README.md

 | More resources online      | Runs directly on computer with installation      |
 | Integrated with hardware (Arduino) | Integrated with computer and can perform actions within OS      |

 The client in this case, NASA, needs to be able to translate binary, morse code, and English.
-To create a system which performs these actions, we propose a program in which **TALK ABOUT WHAT THE PROGRAM WILL ACTUALLY DO**
+To create a system which performs these actions, we propose a program in which the operator inputs the message through English through two buttons which cycle through an array on a LCD display.
+From there, the message is translated using a program which converts it to binary or morse code and communicates it to the other planet.
+From there, the morse or binary is translated back into English and displayed to the operator there.
+From this, we can form a set of success criteria to guide our progress through this misison.

 **Success Criteria:**